gaearon/overreacted.io/src/pages/react-as-a-ui-runtime/index.md

 </div>
 ```

 This is why we say reconciliation is recursive.
 When React walks the element tree, it might meet an element whose `type` is a component.
 It will call it and keep descending down the tree of returned React elements.
-Eventually we’ll run out of components, and React will know what to change in the host tree.
+Eventually, we’ll run out of components, and React will know what to change in the host tree.

 The same reconciliation rules we already discussed apply here too.
 If the `type` at the same position (as determined by index and optional `key`) changes, React will throw away the host instances inside, and re-create them.